 Things to consider when choosing your camper van leisure batteries

 I’ve put this factor at the top of the list for a very good reason.
 When it comes to batteries, more money typically means a better product.
-If money were no object I would chose a lithium battery, but like many people I had a limited budget when I replaced my battery so had to weigh up all the other factors.
+If money were no object I would choose a lithium battery, but like many people I had a limited budget when I replaced my battery so had to weigh up all other factors.

 Lithium batteries are better in every way which is why they cost more.
 If you plan to live in your van full time for many years to come, a lithium battery would be a good investment.
 If you only plan to have your van for a short period of time or are only using it occasionally, lithium batteries wouldn’t be a prudent investment.

 The power of a battery is measured in ampere-hours (Ah), 1 amp for 1 hour.
 For example, a battery which has a rating of 100Ah, can provide 1 amp for 100 hours or 10 amps for 10 hours.
 It’s just basic maths my friends 😉